Unlocking time-dependent $CP$ violation without signal vertexing at $B$ factories: Tag decay-time resolution

 The uncertainty $\sigma_{\ttag}$ is independent from $|\vec{L}|$, due to the constraint from the \Btag momentum vector in Eq.~(\ref{eqn_xdec_fit}).
 It depends on the \Btag momentum-vector direction though (see Fig.~\ref{fig:tTagSigmas} (right)).
-The more $\vec{p}_{\Btag}$ is collinear with the main axis of the IR ellipsoid, the larger the intersection between the IR and the \Btag tube, hence the uncertainty on the production space-point and \ttag; the closer $\vec{p}_{\Btag}$ is to the transverse plane, the smaller the intersection and thus the uncertainty.
+The more $\vec{p}_\textrm{tag}$ is collinear with the main axis of the IR ellipsoid, the larger the intersection between the IR and the \Btag tube, hence the uncertainty on the production space-point and \ttag; the closer $\vec{p}_\textrm{tag}$ is to the transverse plane, the smaller the intersection and thus the uncertainty.
 The dependence on the direction generates the bimodal shape of the $\sigma_{\ttag}$ distribution in a \belletwo-like scenario.
-In a \belletwo\ scenario, the fit of Eq.~(\ref{eqn_chi2}) with the $\vec{p}_{\Btag}$ constraint improves the \ttag resolution by a factor of about three, compared to using the center of IR as the \Btag production space-point, {\it i.e.}, when \ttag is reconstructed directly by Eq.~(\ref{eqn_ttag_def}) without performing the vertex fit.
+In the same scenario, minimizing the $\chi^2$ of Eq.~(\ref{eqn_chi2}) with the $\vec{p}_\textrm{tag}$ constraint improves the \ttag resolution by a factor of about three, compared to using the IR center as the \Btag production space-point, {\it i.e.}, when \ttag is reconstructed directly by Eq.~(\ref{eqn_ttag_def}) without performing the vertex fit.